tibotib/matrix/README.md

 * some modular functions like inverse

-* eigen values using QR algorithm
+* eigen values using QR algorithm and eigen vectors